UTDallasEPICS/next-js-template/README.md

 - [Node.js](https://nodejs.org)
 - [Docker](https://www.docker.com)

-I you have these installed already, you can skip to [running this project](#running-this-project).
+If you have these installed already, you can skip to [running this project](#running-this-project).

 Node.js is what allows us to write all our applications in JavaScript.
 Usually, JavaScript is run only in a web browser.
 By building on top of Node.js, we can write code that is executed on the server, simpler to write, and/or more secure.